danielang2020/ats/README.md

 - elasticbeanstalk can provide back end management system.
 - low code work with back end management system.
 - ios/android/web have Event Tracking.
+- every biz request should have a idempotent-request-id in order to retry. idempotent-request-id can be stored in cache with expiration.